 You must be an adult (19 years or older) to make a Representation Agreement.

 A representative has legal authority to help you manage your affairs and carry out your wishes if you need temporary or ongoing assistance — due to illness, injury or disability.

-For information on obtaining the Representation Agreement form that fits your situation, click RA Info & Forms or you may want to start with a more general introduction at Getting Started.
+For information on obtaining the Representation Agreement form that fits your situation, click on the appropriate link above.